microsoft/verona/docs/pyrona.md

 The first step is actually to build a concept of deep immutability into Python.
 This can be split into three parts:

 * Deep Immutability: We are starting with a deep immutability model, we have been drafting a [PEP](https://github.com/TobiasWrigstad/peps/pull/8) to describe this model.
-  The current prototype is in a PR to a fork of CPython: https://github.com/mjp41/cpython/pull/51
+  The current prototype is in a PR to a fork of CPython 3.12: https://github.com/mjp41/cpython/pull/51

 * Manage cyclic immutable garbage with reference counting and atomic reference counting of immutable objects.
 This will enable objects to be moved between sub-interpreters as they will no longer be managed by the interpreter local cycle collector.